 If you are reading this article in search of an answer as to why you are continuing to experience pain months or even years after you’ve had a C-section, you are not alone.
 Post-C-section pain is not uncommon and can send women on a seemingly endless quest for relief.

-Jan Kriebs, a certified nurse mid-wife in the University of Maryland Medical Center, says “Women really need to understand that a C-section is major abdominal surgery.”
+Jan Kriebs, a certified nurse midwife at the University of Maryland Medical Center, says “Women really need to understand that a C-section is major abdominal surgery.”
 According to WebMD, the procedure, which typically lasts three to four hours including pre- and post-op, involves making an incision through the skin, abdomen, muscle, and then into the uterus.
-Some experts believe that the prevalence of C-section — one in three American women have the procedure — causes many to disregard the fact that it has the same risk of complications as other major surgeries.
+Some experts believe that the prevalence of C-sections — one in three American women have the procedure — causes many to disregard the fact that it has the same risk of complications as other major surgeries.

 - manual physical therapy, the Wurn Technique, to decrease adhesions without surgery

 - lysis of adhesions, a procedure in which the surgeon cuts or burns adhesions